 So what do I think about using the term, in this paper, or in public?
 I would never ban it.
 If a band uses the term to describe themselves, I will use it as a descriptor.
 And I have done so in my reviews.
 It appears hundreds of times on our website.
 Likewise, if I need to refer to a mid-century group of that particular style, I may use it.
 I’m not going to edit it out of historical band names — King Oliver’s D**** Syncopators just doesn’t look right.

 When you say “Dixieland” no one can be sure what you are referring to.
-There are people who use it for all early jazz, others who apply it to a particular revival style, and many who reject it outright.
+There are people who use it for all pre-swing jazz, others who apply it to a particular revival style, and many who reject it outright.
 That has been true since Turk Murphy voiced his dislike for the word in the ’40s, and Roy Eldridge and Eddie Condon nodded in agreement.
 The confusion about naming our music owes itself to a word that should have never been a contender.

-I prefer the term “traditional jazz.”
+Like Turk, I prefer the term “traditional jazz.”
 It is a broad term that covers all styles of pre-swing jazz including the various revival styles.
 It’s understood by everyone from the fan to the general public.

 Someone may tell you that Billie Holiday, Ella Fitzgerald, or Nina Simone sang traditional jazz.
 That person probably doesn’t listen to those fine ladies as much as they’d like to think they do.
-They could just as easily say they like Dixieland and name Dizzy Gillespie, who they also don’t listen to.
+They could just as easily say they like Dixieland and name Dizzy Gillespie who they also don’t listen to.

 I won’t hold it against anyone for using the term “Dixieland.”
 I encourage anyone else who, like me, finds it troubling to give anyone using it the benefit of the doubt.
-As with an older person who innocently says “Colored” because it was a neutral enough term in their time it is vitally important that we not disrespect people who have given us so much.
-Jazz is passed on hand to hand, and every young trad band today has members who learned directly by playing with people who called it “Dixie.”
+As with an older person who innocently says “colored” because it was a neutral enough term in their time it is vitally important that we not disrespect people who have given us so much.
+Jazz is passed on hand to hand, and every young trad band today has members who learned directly by playing with people who at some point called it “Dixie.”
 Very often their bands owe much more to that style of play than they care to realize.

-Go ahead and use the term if you must, and don’t feel embarrassed as you do so.
+Go ahead and use the term if you insist, and don’t feel embarrassed as you do so.
 But understand that fewer and fewer people are going to know what you mean, and some may feel instinctively offended, even if they can’t explain why.
 Please don’t apply it to anyone who doesn’t want it applied to them.

 Stripping away ahistorical associations with the minstrel era and the “music for white guys” image that traditional jazz picked up during the revival is vital for its continued growth and preservation.
 Retiring the inaccurate, and racially charged D-word will only be a start.